dfiume1/nbg_gravestone_pipeline/README.md

 7. Run the rest of the code blocks.
 8. Your output should be data/output!

-## Time and Cost Benchmarks
+### Time and Cost Benchmarks

 When running on the test images, the Claude responses took approximately:
-- (Currently still in development)
-- x seconds / image
+- ~20-30 seconds / image
-- x $ / image
+- ~2 cents / image

 ## For Development
 - You can edit the functions in llm_helper_functions and ocr_helper_functions.
 This would be necessary if you wanted to try to use a different LLM, use a different OCR model, and/or try and reduce the amount of tokens to the LLM for cost saving purposes.

+Feel free to email me any questions or concerns!